 Open day posters

 Our students benefit from a wide range of options to choose from, enabling them to specialise in the areas of Physics they find most fascinating.
+They also have access to state-of-the-art equipment and facilities, which allow them to carry out groundbreaking research with ease.
 Here, some of our students and staff choose their favourite parts of the course.

-Bristol Physics is ranked 4th in the country for our research (REF 2014, research intensity).
-You will be taught by the world's leading experts in their fields, such as Prof. Sandu Popescu, a pioneer in the study of quantum teleportation, and Dr Hannah Wakeford, who is at the frontier of studying the atmospheres of extra-solar planets.
+Bristol Physics is ranked 5th in the country for our research (REF 2021, research intensity).
+You will be taught by the world's leading experts in their fields, such as Prof. Sandu Popescu, a pioneer in the study of quantum teleportation; Dr Hannah Wakeford, who is at the frontier of studying the atmospheres of extra-solar planets through the use of the JWST; and Dr Natasha Maddox, who is carrying out pioneering work with the South African Large Telescope.
 You will have the opportunity to perform your own research in one of our many specialist areas in your final year research project.
 These address real research questions and the most successful have led to scientific publications co-authored by our students.